 The following are some features to look for when selecting a survey tool.
 However, make sure that each feature meets your requirements.

 - Skip logic: Show alternative questions based on prior replies.
 Skip logic filters out non-demographic respondents, stopping them from answering portions in vain.
 Despite this being a basic survey tool feature, not all suppliers offer it.

 - Aesthetic freedom: Change colors, fonts, and other design elements to increase the response rate.
 If your survey design or template is off-putting, likely, people will not even look at it.

 - Piping: Piggyback off one section of a survey with piping.
-In this case, asking where someone lives allow the survey to ask when they moved there or what they like best about the area.
+In this case, asking where someone lives allows the survey to ask when they moved there or what they like best about the area.

 - Algorithm: Randomize question options so respondents are not biased when they answer questions.

-- Data mining: Look at charts, excel graphs, and other visuals to see how many people responded and what their responses mean.
+- Data mining: Look at charts, Excel graphs, and other visuals to see how many people responded and what their responses mean.
 It saves time by eliminating the need to review each survey and manually review answers.